This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

 No matter what the tragedy, most of us eventually adjust.
 Conversely, no matter how awful the circumstances, most of us adapt.

 This is both a positive thing and a negative.
 On the positive side, it is hopeful because enough humans can overcome horrible events and circumstances and endure.
 On the negative side, human beings can find horrible circumstances agreeable enough – or at least tolerable enough – to live with them – terrible situations can get normalized.

 The “will” as conceived by Western Philosophy does not exist.
 This is not to say that human beings don’t make choices, but rather the idea that human beings make their choices due to a fount of willpower in their being and exert those choices onto the world is entirely false.

 Humans are not as Rational as we believe

 Over the past couple of hundred years, the assumption that human beings are fully rational creatures making rational choices to “maximize their utility” has come to define economic analysis and much “political science.”
 Ideas based upon rational choice theory have become part of the popular culture and most of us analyze and assess the behaviour of our politicians and other public figures through the lens of rational choice.
 “Why would that criminal rob a bank in broad daylight without a mask?
 That doesn’t make sense.”

-And there are lot of them.
-Wikipedia lists well over 100 distinct cognitive biases, which humans often have when making choices, choices long assumed to be entirely or almost entirely rational.
+There are many.
+Wikipedia lists well over 100 distinct cognitive biases, which humans often have when making choices, choices long assumed to be rational.
 The more you go down the rabbit hole of these biases, the more you see them in your own behaviour and the behaviour of everyone you know.
-A discussion of cognitive bias is a separate piece in itself, but the long and the short of it is that much human choice is irrational, not rational, meaning that human beings are not primarily rational beings.
+A discussion of cognitive bias is a separate piece in itself, but the version is that much human choice is irrational, meaning that human beings are not primarily rational beings.